pythonanywhere/flask-tutorials/tutorial-2.md

 IMAGE HERE -- main page

 Adding these new features will require us to do a bit of work in the background; our existing site works fine for what it is, but it's not very extensible, so we'll fix that as we go.
+You'll learn about the Flask-Login extension, database migrations, and virtualenvs -- all very useful stuff :-)

 Let's get started!

 ## Handling login and logout

 Just like we did before, we'll start off by designing how the site should work.
 We already have a page that lists all of the comments, and allows people to add new comments.
-But we don't have a login page, so let's write one.
+But we don't have a login page, so let's start by writing one.
 Log in to PythonAnywhere, then go to the "Files" tab, and then down into the "mysite" directory that contains your code, and then to the "templates" subdirectory.
-Create a file called "login_page.html" with the following content:
+Enter the filename "login_page.html" into the "new file" input, then click the "new file button".
+You'll find yourself in the (hopefully very familiar) editor, where you should enter the following HTML template code:

     <html>
         <head>